Daily routines Grooming and dental care Rescue-aware handovers

 Make a simple Yorkie information card

-Keep your dog’s weight, age, medication, allergies, microchip details, usual food, vet contact, and emergency clinic number somewhere easy to find.
-It helps family, pet sitters, foster homes, and rescue volunteers act faster and with less guesswork.
+Keep your dog's weight, age, medication, allergies, microchip details, usual food, vet contact, and emergency clinic number somewhere easy to find.
+It helps family, pet sitters, foster homes, and rescue volunteers act faster with less guesswork.

 Yorkie puppy resting in a blanket during early care and supervision